"Consciousness is not a thing that exists, but an event that occurs."

 Jack Kornfield

 "When you are troubled by someone’s negative behavior towards you, treat that person with compassion.
 Being dominated by thoughts of anger and hatred only poisons the mind.
 Protect your mind from evil like you would protect a child from getting hurt."
-(Book: Genuine Happiness)

 B. Alan Wallace